netgen/toolbar/README.md

 ## Visibility conditions

-The toolbar is displayed only to authenticated users who have the `IS_AUTHENTICATED_REMEMBERED` role, ensuring that only authorized users can access toolbar functionalities.
+The toolbar is displayed only to authenticated users who have the `ngtoolbar/use` Ibexa policy, ensuring that only authorized users can access toolbar functionalities.